openseattle/openseattle.github.io/_posts/2015-03-01-march-spotlight.md

 ---
-title: "march spotlight: High Ground Alert"
+title: "March spotlight: High Ground Alert"
 published: true
 layout: page
 description: Rob Letchworth, Yonas Berhe, and their team are developing an emergency evacuation program that will enable mobile users to find the fastest route to safety in the event of a large-scale natural disaster.